 You may also consider using a image recognition online-tool like TinEye.
 TinEye is a reverse image search engine.
 You can submit an image to TinEye to find out where it came from, how it is being used, if modified versions of the image exist, or to find higher resolution versions.

 If you have found a image on Google Images, just put the URL to the image into the TinEye Website you may find the stock agencie where it came from and where you can buy it.

-If the photo has a caption and is attributed, it can be tempting just to contact the photographer to secure permission to the photo.
-However, more often than not, the photographer doesn’t own the rights to the image at all, their employer does.
-It can be a huge hassle to hunt down the right decision maker, but don’t cut corners.
+If the photo has a caption and is attributed –or if this information was provided on Google Images search results– it can be tempting just to contact the photographer to secure permission to the photo.
+However, more often than not, the photographer doesn't own the rights to the image at all, their employer (or copyright owner) does.
+It can be a huge hassle to hunt down the right decision-maker but don't cut corners.
 Make sure you do the work to secure the appropriate rights before you use the photo.